|Territorial Women's Memorial Rose Garden|

-Fremont left pregnant Jessie in the spring of 1842, leading his first expedition to mark the trails West.
-He returned days before the birth of Elizabeth Benton (known as Lily) on 15 November 1842.
-Jessie, intensely interested in the details of his expedition, became his recorder, making notes as Fremont described his experiences and then writing them, adding human-interest touches that made the printed reports bestsellers.
-And so she "slid into her most happy life work," interpreting her husband and his actions for a public eager for information about the opening of the West.
+Fremont left pregnant Jessie in the spring of 1842, leading his first expedition to mark the trails to the West.
+He returned days before the birth of Elizabeth Benton (known as Lily) on November 15, 1842.
+Jessie, intensely interested in the details of his expedition, became his recorder, making notes as Fremont described his experiences and then writing them out.
+She added human-interest touches that made the printed reports bestsellers.
+So she "slid into her most happy life work," interpreting her husband and his actions for a public eager for information about the opening of the West.

-Jessie, with her daughter Lily, her son Frank, her Irish maid Mary, her cook Ah Chung, and a dog named Thor, arrived in Prescott on 6 October 1878.
-Jessie stayed only one year, using the effect of the high altitude on her health as an excuse, moved to New York City where she was in constant correspondence not only with her daughter and husband, but with officials in Washington, D.C.
-She was joined in New York by her husband and daughter in 1881 when Fremont resigned as territorial governor.
+Jessie, with her daughter Lily, her son Frank, her Irish maid Mary, her cook Ah Chung, and a dog named Thor, arrived in Prescott on October 6, 1878.
+Jessie stayed only one year, using the effect of the high altitude on her health as an excuse, and moved back to New York City where she was in constant correspondence not only with her daughter and husband, but with officials in Washington, D.C.
+She was joined in New York by her husband and daughter in 1881, when Fremont resigned as territorial governor.

 Donor: Museum Rose Garden

 |Additional documentation and photographs may be available in the Sharlot Hall Museum Archives and Library.|